 93 Pages Posted: 15 Jun 2016 Last revised: 21 Aug 2023

 Non-bank mortgage originators, which operate through the originate-to-distribute (OTD) model, account for more than half of all the mortgage origination in the U.S. However, less is known about which factors drive the quality of mortgage originations through non-banks.
 I show that an exogenous shock that reduced collateral risk for funding intermediaries of non-bank mortgage originators led to a greater issuance of riskier mortgages that culminated in 10--30% higher ex post defaults.
-Overall, the results show how the quality of mortgage origination in the OTD model of non-banks is affected by the monitoring incentives of their funding intermediaries.
-These results contrast with the common view that non-bank mortgage originators generally lack screening incentives due to their over-reliance on the OTD market and lower regulatory oversight.
+These results show how the quality of mortgage origination in the OTD model of non-banks is affected by the collateral risk borne by their funding intermediaries.
+Overall, the results highlight funding intermediaries' monitoring incentives as one of the factors that drive the quality of mortgage originations through non-banks.

 JEL Classification: G21, G23, G28